Land Conservation

 Florida Forest Service

 Florida’s Forest Legacy Area map identifies which portions of the state are eligible for protection under the Forest Legacy Program.
-Please see this map for an idea of where there are current Forest Legacy Areas:

-Forest Legacy Program Contact
+Forest Legacy Program Contact:

 Cat Ingram